 Recipe FAQs

 I used the Wilton 1A decorating tip with a medium-sized piping bag.
-The Wilton 1A tip is also known as the open tip or open circle tip.
+The Wilton 1A tip is also known as the open or open circle tip.

 I used an apple corer tool, but you can also use the wide end of a large decorating tip or spoon.